awalter42/multilayer-perceptron/README.md

 ```
 All options have default values so `python3 train.py` would work

+two graphs representing the Loss and Accuracy training on both training set and validation set will be shown

 You will then have the option to save the models informations to be used on a prediction program

 **predict from the saved model:**